Average Reading Time: 2 minutes and 37 seconds

-On the other hand, if you are constipated, feeling toxic, bloated from overeating, or just want to scrub the intestinal wall, we are told to eat more insoluble fiber in the form of vegetable roughage to boost intestinal bulk.
+On the other hand, if you are constipated, feeling toxic, bloated from overeating, or just want to scrub the intestinal wall, we are told to eat more insoluble fiber in the form of vegetable roughage to boost intestinal motility.

 The Skinny: Soluble Fiber